Application

 Scholarships

-If the registration fee or travel costs may prevent you from attending the school, we encourage you to apply for a scholarship.
+If participation costs might prevent you from attending the school, you can apply for a scholarship.
+The scholarships are intended for students from under-resourced and under-represented communities.

 PhD Course with ECTS Credits

-The Nordic ProbAI 2024 school has been registered as a PhD course (DT8122 at NTNU) awarded with 7.5 ECTS credit points.
+The ProbAI 2025 school has been registered as a PhD course (DT8122 at NTNU) awarded with 7.5 ECTS credit points.
 Students not affiliated with NTNU should consult their home institution to determine if the PhD course can be recognized and awarded equivalently.

 Additionally to attending the lectures and tutorials at ProbAI and as the means of examination, a PhD course registrant must submit a solution to a project assignment.
 The submission shall consist of well-commented source code together with a written report documenting the process leading to the solution.
 The written examination will not require you to stay in Norway.
 The submission will be evaluated and graded with passed or failed.
 Past project assignments are available on our Github account (dt8122-*).